-Roe v.
-Wade is in danger, say abortion rights backers
+Abortion rights backers: Supreme Court’s Texas ruling shows Roe v.
+Wade is in danger

 All of the dissenting justices wrote separately, an indication of the depths of their disagreement.

-Unlike the others, Roberts did not characterize the Texas law as violating the court’s precedents.
+Unlike the others, Roberts did not characterize the Texas law as violating the court’s constitutional precedents.
 But he said it deserved more-detailed attention before implementation, especially since other states would probably copy it.

-But only Kagan and Justice Stephen G. Breyer joined him.
+But only Kagan and Justice Stephen Breyer joined him.

 They and Justice Sonia Sotomayor left no doubt they believed Texas was trying an end-around of the Constitution and the court’s precedents.